Faculty Learning Communities

 2012 Faculty Learning Communities Project Evaluation

-Contacts: Stanford T. Goto, Western Washington University; Maureen Pettitt, Skagit Valley Community College; Benjamin Moll, Corban University.
+Contacts: Stanford T. Goto, Western Washington University; Maureen Pettitt, Skagit Valley College; Benjamin Moll, Corban University.

 Assessment of Faculty Learning Communities: Considering Social Dimensions of Participant Choice